JWhite212/VendingMachine/README.md

 # VendingMachine
 A vending machine project modelled in Java, aimed at showcasing strong design principles, and clear, well-documented, and thoroughly tested code.
-The project aimed to demonstrate my understanding of fundamental concepts in object-oriented programming like encapsulation, abstraction, inheritance, and polymorphism.
+The project aimed to demonstrate my understanding of fundamental concepts in object-oriented programming like ***encapsulation, abstraction, inheritance, and polymorphism***.

 ### State Design Pattern